All Wake Tech campuses will reopen at 8 a.m. Thursday, January 29, 2026, and in-person classes will resume as scheduled.

 N/A

 YouTubers, bloggers, vloggers, business owners, aspiring filmmakers or just someone who wants to create videos.
-Those who want to make videos for whatever reason but aren't confident in their abilities, this is the course.
-Anyone interested in a film course without paying higher prices but who want to learn practical skills at a fraction of the cost.
+Those who want to make videos for whatever reason but aren't confident in their abilities.
+Anyone interested in a film course without paying higher prices but who wants to learn practical skills at a fraction of the cost.

 N/A